 RSC, the vivarium supplier, and Gateway Bar Code and RFID Solutions Inc. were in close relations with the university realizing the various lean management goals and challenges:

 • Maintain correct supply quantities.
 Have on hand what is needed to get the work done without shortage or excessive overstock.
 Ensure records are accurate.
-Through manual record keeping and ordering, errors and missing information could take place – causing delays or incorrect orders.
+Through manual record-keeping and order, errors and missing information could take place – causing delays or incorrect orders.

 • Eliminate ‘interruptions or shut down’ of the daily operation.
 Animal care, cage wash and supervisory staff all played a role in inventory, ordering, receiving and stocking of supplies each week, interfering with schedules or performance of other tasks

 • Reduce unnecessary tasks in order to concentrate on vital ones.

 “The solution has been in place for weeks now.
 Before the ReStock Tag was put in place, the supply room was overflowing with supplies.
 Now everything is neat, organized, and in the right quantities.”
 Jim Raleigh, President RSC

 The restocking responsibility has now moved solely to the supply vendor RSC.
 They have full access to the main supply room, which they visit once a week and carry only the required inventory without the need to overstock or rush and the vivarium staff can better focus their finances and time on the research.